The Ultimate Guide to Increase WordPress Site Speed

 How To Increase WordPress Site Speed

 Now that we have identified what might go wrong with your site, it’s time to fix it.
-There are three aspects that you need to look at when you want to increase your WordPress site’s speed.
+There are lots of website speed test tools that can help you to identify areas that can be optimized for speed, but there are essentially three aspects that you need to look at when you want to increase your WordPress site’s speed.
 These are:

 - Web Performance Optimization (WPO) – This refers to the techniques that aid in the optimization of web page speed.
 You need to analyze all the components of a web page and optimize them to improve the page load time.